PCMDI/input4MIPs_CVs/docs/dataset-overviews/stratospheric-volcanic-so2-emissions-aod.md

 ### Data

-[TBD: find the links that analyse the differences]
+[TBD: find the links that analyse the differences, ideally including the volcanic SO2 emissions used by some groups (even though there was no CMIP6 recommendation)]